The Full Set of 6 Lost Art Press Pocket Books

 With the instruction of author Christopher Schwarz, you can build a comfortable wooden stick chair using only materials and tools found at your home center.
 No jigs, no specialty tools and no exotic techniques.
 Shovel handles and stair handrails can be easily made into chair legs.
 The seat and headrest come from the construction lumber aisle.
 The spindles?
 Dowels.
 And the curved arm?
 Plywood.

 Like all Lost Art Press books, the pocket books are printed and bound in the United States.
 The text is printed on #70 matte-coated paper (acid free).
-The pages are gathered into signatures and then sewn together – a step few publishers bother with today.
+The pages are gathered into signatures and then sewn together – a step few publishers bother with.
 The book block is then glued and reinforced with fiber tape and covered with heavy cloth-covered boards.
-This is a permanent library-grade book – designed to last a couple centuries.
+These are permanent library-grade books – designed to last a couple centuries.